pratik1024/DocTrack00/README.md

 ## Credits

-DocTracker was created by [Your Name].
+DocTracker was created by Shaikh Habibur Rehaman and Pratik Ranjan Dash.

 ## License

-DocTracker is licensed under the [Your License Name] license.
-See the LICENSE file for more information.
+DocTracker is not having license yet